 Foreign Exchange Investigations and Litigation.
-JPMorganChase previously reported settlements with certain government authorities relating to its foreign exchange ("FX") sales and trading activities and controls related to those activities.
-Among those resolutions, in May 2015, JPMorganChase pleaded guilty to a single violation of federal antitrust law.
-The Department of Labor ("DOL") granted JPMorganChase exemptions that permit JPMorganChase and its affiliates to continue to rely on the Qualified Professional Asset Manager exemption under the Employee Retirement Income Security Act ("ERISA") through the ten-year disqualification period following the antitrust plea.
+JPMorgan Chase previously reported settlements with certain government authorities relating to its foreign exchange ("FX") sales and trading activities and controls related to those activities.
+Among those resolutions, in May 2015, JPMorgan Chase pleaded guilty to a single violation of federal antitrust law.
+The Department of Labor ("DOL") granted JPMorgan Chase exemptions that permit JPMorgan Chase and its affiliates to continue to rely on the Qualified Professional Asset Manager exemption under the Employee Retirement Income Security Act ("ERISA") through the tenyear disqualification period following the antitrust plea.
 The only remaining FX-related governmental inquiry is a South Africa Competition Commission matter which is currently pending before the South Africa Competition Tribunal.

-With respect to civil litigation matters, some FX-related individual and putative class actions filed outside the U.S., including in the U.K., Israel, the Netherlands, Brazil and Australia, remain.
+With respect to civil litigation matters, in a putative class action filed against JPMorgan Chase and other foreign exchange dealers on behalf of certain parties who purchased foreign currencies at allegedly inflated rates, the District Court denied certification of a class and granted summary judgment against the named plaintiffs in March 2023.
+An appeal by those plaintiffs of the District Court's decision is pending.
+In addition, some FX-related individual and putative class actions based on similar alleged underlying conduct have been filed outside the U.S., including in the U.K., Israel, the Netherlands, Brazil and Australia.
+An agreement to resolve one of the U.K. actions was reached in December 2022.
 In July 2023, the U.K. Court of Appeal overturned the Competition Appeal Tribunal's earlier denial of a request for class certification on an opt-out basis.
-The defendants have appealed this decision to the U.K. Supreme Court.
 In Israel, a settlement in principle has been reached on the putative class action, which remains subject to court approval.